Somewhere at a transshipment airport, a group of Soviet volunteers awaiting departure

 Soviet volunteer pilots at the Wuhan airport.
 November 1937

 The military leadership of China faced the choice of purchased equipment.
-The wife of Chiang Kai-shek, Ms. Song Meiliying, as Minister of Aviation of the Kuomintang Government, arranged demonstration flights of aircraft of many countries to select the best models of equipment.
-But the Soviet “Stalinist falcons” managed to win her heart with their article and expertly executed aerobatics, leaving behind all competitors.
+Wife Chiang Kai-shek, Ms. Song Maililiin, as Minister aviation of the Kuomintang government, arranged demonstration flights of aircraft of many countries to select the best models of equipment.
+But the Soviet "Stalinist falcons" managed to win her heart with their article and masterfully executed aerobatics, leaving behind all competitors.
 Our pilots believe that this is why the choice of aircraft purchased by China was made in favor of the USSR.

 The main strike force in the second Sino-Japanese war was the Soviet high-speed SB bombers, back in Spain affectionately called the Katyusha pilots.
 They were superior to the main enemy - the Japanese ship fighter I-96 (Mitsubishi A5M) in height (it operated up to 3000-3500 m).
 The ceiling of our SB in that modification was 10000 m.
 Two M-100 engines of 860 l / s each with a supercharger and a variable-pitch pitch propeller (VIS) provided a maximum speed of 445 km / h and a flight range of up to 1600 km.
 Front and rear coaxial machine guns ShKAS (1800 rounds per minute for each barrel), and even the lower machine-gun installation "dagger fire" PV-1.
 Terrible such "Katyusha" still carried almost a ton of bombs of various calibers.
 Thanks to the efforts of our craftsmen in China, a way was invented to additionally place home-made container boxes with small high-explosive bombs in the SB cargo compartment, which significantly increased the efficiency of the bombing.
 In parallel with the flight, training was conducted for the flight crew.
 At the end of 1937, Soviet pilots were able to train more than forty Chinese recruits from the SB.